2000pawan/Cyber-Attack-Threat-Classification/README.md

 # Cybersecurity Threat Classification using Machine Learning

 ## Overview
 This project classifies network intrusions using machine learning models.
 It utilizes the **CICIDS2017** dataset to detect various attack types.
-The models compared in this project are **Random Forest** and **Support Vector Machine (SVM)**.
+The model used in this project is implemented in a **single Jupyter Notebook** file instead of separate scripts.

 ## Requirements
 Before running the code, ensure you have the following dependencies installed:

 ```bash